hasura/graphql-engine/CONTRIBUTING.md

-# Contributing to Hasura graphql-engine
+# Contributing to Hasura Graphql-Engine

 _First_: if you feel insecure about how to start contributing, feel free to ask us on our [Discord channel](https://discordapp.com/invite/hasura) in the #contrib channel.
 You can also just go ahead with your contribution and we'll give you feedback.
 Don't worry - the worst that can happen is that you'll be politely asked to change something.
 We appreciate any contributions, and we don't want a wall of rules to stand in the way of that.